Who Won ‘Dancing With The Stars’ 2017 Tonight? ‘DWTS’ Finale Results Here

 — Official DWTS (@DancingABC) November 22, 2017

 The final dances of Season 25 were completed and it was time for Tom Bergeron and Erin Andrews to reveal the results.
-The couples all returned to the dance floor and coming in third place tonight was Frankie Muniz and Witney Carson.
+Coming in third place tonight was Frankie Muniz and Witney Carson.
 The second place team was Lindsey Stirling and Mark Ballas, which meant that Jordan Fisher and Lindsay Arnold were the winners of Dancing with the Stars Season 25.

 [Featured Image by Eric McCandless/ABC]